 Administration Bldg and the daily/guest fee is paid at the Desoto Recreation Club House 209 Desoto Blvd.

-The Property Owners’ Association charges a fee to use the Village’s pickleball courts at the Family Recreation Area on DeSoto Blvd.
+The Property Owners’ Association charges a fee to use the Village’s pickleball courts at the Family Recreation Area at 209 DeSoto Blvd.

 The balls we use to play on our courts are provided by HSV Pickleball.
 Once you complete your introductory class, with paddles provided by the HSV Pickleball Club, you will need to purchase your own paddle online or from a local vendor.